spiral/docs/storage.md

 $file->replace('assets'); //"Permanent" storage
 ```

-Generally speaking, you have to use local container if you want to perform some file operations (image resize, file reading) before storing file in "permanent" location.
+Generally speaking, you have to use a local container if you want to perform file operations (image resize, file reading) before storing the file in a "permanent" location.
 Skipping local container step will make system to upload and then download file from remote location (if such specified in config).
 I recommend always have defined "local" container connected to some temporary folder.

 ## Custom storage server
-If you plan to create your own storage server with custom logic inside (like GridFS, non supported cloud platform) you only have to implement `Spiral\Components\Storage\ServerInterface` and register server instance in storage config.
+If you plan to create your own storage server with custom logic inside (like GridFS, non supported cloud platforms) you only have to implement `Spiral\Components\Storage\ServerInterface` and register the server instance in the storage config.

-> Spiral storage component was written originally in 2009-2010, it does not use official Amazon and Rackspace APIs.
+> Spiral storage component was originally written in 2009-2010, it does not use official Amazon and Rackspace APIs.
 This problem will be solved in future framework releases.